 11 p.m. (or later): Keep it simple at GWARbar

 Who knew BalSac the Jaws ‘o Death brought decades of restaurant industry business to the table?
 Everyone’s welcome at GWARbar, a partnership between the band and Rappahannock’s Travis Croxton (fans of the group will enjoy the memorabilia scattered throughout the bar).
 It feels funny to call a bar blasting a metal soundtrack and playing Japanese horror films on the television “chill,” but if it isn’t too crowded, it’s actually a pretty relaxing place to unwind (cocktails lean strong and syrupy, so just order a beer or a rail drink here).
 There’s also a late-night menu of junk food (with a sizable amount of vegan options).

-The Lindon Row hotel (which has a decent brunch) is right around the corner from Perly’s, and it’s an easy stroll to Rappahannock, Saison, etc. from The Graduate and Quirk hotels (both of which have rooftop bars).
+The Lindon Row hotel (which has a decent brunch) is right around the corner from Perly’s, and it’s an easy stroll to Rappahannock and other destinations from the Quirk and The Graduate hotels (the latter also has a rooftop bar).
 For something closer to downtown, The Berkley’s got an old-school feel (though is a little dated); there are plenty of chain options there, too.
 The fanciest hotel in Richmond is probably the Jefferson.